Making the Right Impression at an Interview

 Look the Part

-If you are applying for a management position then you need to look like a manager.
+If you are applying for a management position, you need to look like a manager.
 Equally, if you are applying for a creative role in an organisation that fosters freethinking rather than suits, dress as they would.
-If you are not sure then dress professionally.
+If you are not sure, then Dress Professionally.
+Don’t forget the smaller details.
+Shiny shoes, clean nails, and a neat haircut show that you want to make a good impression.

-Have your CV with you and any relevant details, such as a portfolio.
-If you are relying on technology have a backup.
+Have Your CV with you and any relevant details, such as a portfolio.
+If you are relying on technology have a back-up.

 Body Language during Your Interview